richardhaslam/frackit/appl/example1/README.md

 the quadrilaterals are sampled.
 Here we use uniformly sampled points in the unit cube, which is represented by an instance of the `Box` class,  stored in the variable `domain`.
-The second and third arguments define the distributions for the strike and dip angle (for details see the [class documentation][2]), where in this case we use uniform distributions with a mean value of 0° and a standard deviation of 5°.
-The fourth and last arguments are distributions for the sizes of the quadrilaterals in strike and dip direction.
+The second and third arguments define the distributions for the strike and dip angles (for details see the [class documentation][2]), where in this case, we use uniform distributions with a mean value of 0° and a standard deviation of 5°.
+The last two arguments are distributions for the sizes of the quadrilaterals in strike and dip direction.

 In the example, the quadrilaterals are sampled from the two samplers `quadSampler1` and